adhyaanilkumar/code-reviewer-assistant/PROJECT_SUMMARY.md

 ## 🎥 Demo Video

-A comprehensive demo video script is provided in `DEMO_SCRIPT.md` with:
+A comprehensive demo video and script is provided in `DEMO_VIDEO.md` with:
 - 5-7 minute presentation outline
 - Sample code examples (good vs. bad)
 - Recording tips and post-production guidance